- Pittsburgh Medical Malpractice Lawyer Here to Protect Your Rights

-If you were seriously injured by a physician or other healthcare provider that you trusted to protect your health and wellbeing, our team at Berger and Green can help you exercise your legal rights as a victim of medical malpractice.
+If you were seriously injured by a physician or other healthcare provider that you trusted to protect your health and well-being, our team of Pittsburgh medical malpractice lawyers at Berger and Green can help you exercise your legal rights as a victim of medical malpractice.

-Our medical malpractice lawyers in Pittsburgh can help you hold the negligent healthcare provider accountable for your losses.
+Our team of Pittsburgh personal injury lawyers have decades of combined experience in medical malpractice and can help you hold the negligent healthcare provider accountable for your losses.
 We offer free consultations for medical malpractice victims to assess their options for recovery.

 How Berger and Green Can Help You With Your Case